2019 Sri Lanka Easter bombings: Arrests

 Police arrested eight people living in the Colombo suburb of Dematagoda on the day of the attacks.
 (Note: See) Five more suspected attackers and accomplices were arrested at a house during the night.
 Police confirmed on the day after the bombings that 24 people were arrested.
 By 23 April, the number of people arrested was 40.
 Three police officers and two civilians were killed by bombs that exploded during the capturing.
 By 24 April, 60 people had been arrested with possible links to the attacks, with 32 in custody.
 On 26 April, the Sri Lankan Police had more than 70 suspects held on charges of suspicion of terrorism, aiding and abetting terrorism, and conspiracy to commit terrorism.
-Four high-level suspects are being held by the Terrorism Investigation Department, and 33 are being held by the Criminal Investigation Department.
+Four high-level suspects were held by the Terrorism Investigation Department, and 33 by the Criminal Investigation Department.
 Most of them are friends and family of the suspected suicide bombers.
-Nine suicide bombers were involved in the attacks, and police have identified all of them.
+Nine suicide bombers were involved in the attacks, and police identified all of them.

 A suspected mastermind named Hayathu Mohamed Ahmed Milhan and four others were deported to Sri Lanka from the Middle East.
 Milhan was expected to become the new leader of NTJ.

 On 29 March 2020, the main suspect who was also the mastermind behind the Easter bombing in the Zion Church was arrested by police in Mount Lavinia during the curfew imposed to handle the COVID-19 pandemic in the country.
-The suspect was identified as a 40 year old resident of Dehiwala/Mount Lavinia and was accused of transporting the suicide bomber to the Zion Church in Batticaloa.
+The suspect was identified as a 40-year-old resident of Dehiwala/Mount Lavinia, and was accused of transporting the suicide bomber to the Zion Church in Batticaloa.
 The suspect was also accused of handling the suicide bomber who attacked the Kochikade St. Anthony Church.

 In January 2021, the United States Department of Justice charged three Sri Lankans with supporting terrorism for their participation in the bombings.